jsravn/hamster/README.md

 * All tunables are in `group_vars/all.yml`.
 * The router auto applies updates and may reboot if necessary for a kernel upgrade.
 This should happen infrequently, but is necessary to ensure the security of the device.
-* darkstat runs on port 667 with basic networking stats

 # Networking